bitcoin-data/block-arrival-times/README.md

 to create a new, unsorted timestamp file.
 To sort it, you can use `LC_ALL=C sort --reverse --check --unique new-timestamps.csv > timestamps.csv`.

+Also, please remember to update the data-availability graph (see below).

 ## Quality Assurance

 The dataset is run through automatic quality assurance checks in the CI.
 A